 Tumors are rare causes of sciatica when they put direct pressure on the sciatic nerve or its nerve roots.

-The piriformis muscle in the buttock can sometimes lead to irritation of the sciatic nerve.
+The piriformis muscle in the buttock can sometimes lead to irritation of the sciatic nerve by placing pressure on the nerve.
 This is referred to as piriformis syndrome.

 A wallet or object that is in the back pocket during prolonged sitting can lead to piriformis syndrome and irritation of the sciatic nerve, causing sciatica.
 Placing the wallet in the front pocket instead can avoid the problem.